mitchell-wallace/LinkTower/src/content/blog/fire-in-the-tent/index.md

 This is the good part of a long and meandering dream.
 Yesterday someone asked me if I was a prophet and I didn't have a response, and he said like it would suck to be a prophet because then you'd have dreams and you'd wake up and you'd have to write them down.

 I guess I have to write this down.

-But only part of it is the part I have to write down.
+---

 I was in the wilderness leading a group of people.
 I found some kind of old building to use for our home base, so we decided to set up a sort of camp there.
 We didn't have walls, we didn't have a roof, but we had people, and we had a fire.
 Despite a lack of tangible shelter, I knew we were protected.
 We were actually happy, and had gratitude for where we were.